 As we said earlier, we have to make sure in all these negative cases our system will work properly.
-Consider the case if someone tries to enter a character in the number field and the system can't process the unexpected data since it is expecting number, and finally, the system crashes.
+Consider the case if someone tries to enter a character in the number field and the system can't process the unexpected data since it is expecting a number, and finally, the system crashes.
 Or what if someone tries to do an SQL injection and erase all our data from the database.
 We can't bear such potential losses.
 So negative testing is important.

 Since testing is time and cost consuming task, deciding 'what', 'how' and 'how much' to test is really important.
 We have to choose wisely whether we have to do negative testing in our system or not.
-So let's have a look on the importance of negative testing.
+So let's have a look at the importance of negative testing.

-It is the responsibility of the organization to provide good quality product to its client.
+It is the responsibility of the organization to provide a good quality product to its client.
 To achieve this, one has to do negative testing.

 Maybe we can't build a 100% error free system, but we have to make sure that we have done everything to prevent a failure, in order to achieve that we should do negative testing.